How project status reports work: 8 steps + template

 Summarize project progress

 Project status reports are not real-time reports.
-These reports are summaries of what happened during the past week, two weeks, or month of project work.
-They’re an opportunity for your stakeholders to stay informed on how well you’re sticking to the project plan
+These reports summarize what happened during the past week, two weeks, or a month of project work.
+They're an opportunity for your stakeholders to stay informed on how well you're sticking to the project plan.

 Reduce manual work

 As the project manager, you already have enough on your plate.
-You don’t need to also spend hours every week or month grabbing data from different places.
-Project reporting tools make it easy to find all of this information in one place, and create a project status report with the click of a button.
+You don't need to spend hours every week or month grabbing data from different places.
+Project reporting tools make it easy to find all this information in one place and create a project status report with a click.

 Share next steps and action items

-This is the optimal way to let everyone know what’s happening without getting into the details.
-If there are important project next steps or action items, share them here so everyone knows what to expect.
+This is the optimal way to let everyone know what's happening without getting into the details.
+If there are important next steps or action items for the project, share them here so everyone knows what to expect.

-If your project isn’t on track, your status report lets others know what the delay is and what you’re doing to resolve any blockers, allowing you to show off your proactive approach to getting things back to where they should be.
-Similar to the project risk management process, proactive status reporting helps you identify and overcome issues before they impact your project timeline.
+If your project isn't on track, your status report lets others know the cause of the delay and what you're doing to resolve any blockers.
+Similar to the project risk management process, regular status reporting helps you identify and overcome issues before they affect your project timeline.

 Read: 7 common project risks and how to prevent them